Views 657

 Choosing the Right Shirt

-Pick a shirt that is well-fitting and made of non-stretchy fabric for cleaner cutting and sewing lines.
-You want to pick the right shirt in order to make a successful modernization on a t-shirt and here is how you can turn that into a sleeveless version.
-Find a shirt that not only fits well, but also has very minimal stretch.
-This will intermingle the cutting and sewing easy and very accurate.
+Choose a shirt that fits well and is made from non-stretch material for cleaner cutting and sewing lines.
+You want to select the right shirt to perform a successful modernization on a t-shirt and you can turn that into a sleeveless one by doing this.
+Get a shirt that’s well-fitted but doesn’t stretch much at all.
+This will mix the cutting and sewing quickly and very precisely.

-Choose a shirt made of non-stretch material, and you’ll have more control when chopping the sleeves off.
-The fabric will retain its shape and not stretch or distort as you work.
-This is what you need to do if you wish to get a sharp and professional-looking cut-off.
+Opt for a non-stretch material shirt, and you will gain more control when hacking the sleeves off.
+Now the fabric will keep a consistent shape and won’t stretch or distort while you work.
+This is what you do when you want a sharp cut-off that looks professional.

 Gathering Necessary Materials